MrSponti/s2cmd/README.md

 ```
 Please consult the internet for more details on "How to configure ALSA default devices?".

-If you have verified that the mic is working with *'arecord'*, you can start the installation of the s2cmd modul.
+If you have verified that the mic is working with *'arecord'*, you need to ensure that node v6.x or higher is available.
+If you have already installed pimatic and node v4.x, visit the [Node Version Manager](https://github.com/creationix/nvm) on github to install **nvm** and a node version 6 or higher (e.q. node v8.x (lts)).<br> Now you can start the installation of the s2cmd modul.
 Move to your HOME directory and clone the repository.
 ```
 cd ~
 git clone https://github.com/MrSponti/s2cmd.git
 ```

-Ensure that you are running node 6.x and higher and move into the installed folder 's2cmd' to install the node dependencies.
+Ensure that node 6.x or higher is used in your current environment and move into the installed folder 's2cmd' to install the node dependencies.
 ```
 cd ~/s2cmd
 npm install
 ```

+Before you start further configuration steps, ensure that you have your Google API credentials (Project ID, Key file) available.
 Configure the module by editing the configuration file `config.js`.

 ## Configuration options